geopm/geopm/service/docs/source/geopm_pio_cpuinfo.7.rst

     * **Unit**: hertz

 ``CPUINFO::FREQ_MAX``
-    Returns the CPUs maximum achievable frequency.
+    In the case where the acpi_cpufreq driver is enabled this returns a value one MHz above the ``CPUINFO::FREQ_STICKER`` value.
+In the case where intel_pstate driver is enabled this returns the CPUs maximum achievable frequency.
 This is the frequency that a single CPU can achieve when all other CPUs are in C6, turbo is enabled, and the system is not power constrained.

-    **TODO** On McFly this returns 2101000000, so it's not max single core turbo.
-    It's just 1 MHz above sticker.
-The description should reflect this and what the implications are about turbo.

     * **Aggregation**: expect_same
     * **Domain**: cpu